Fabio Lopez

 Fabio Lopez (born 17 June 1973) is an Italian football manager of Spanish descent and a former footballer.
 Lopez has coached many Italian academy clubs, scouted for Atalanta B.C. and ACF Fiorentina, and managed a number of clubs throughout Eastern Europe and Asia.
 He holds a UEFA Pro Coaching Licence.

 Lopez's first senior managerial role was at FK Banga Gargždai, starting in January 2007.
 He is known for his strong leadership qualities, his ability to analyse and solve problems and his excellent interpersonal and communication skills with players.

 He was the head coach of Vietnamese club Thanh Hóa from 22 November 2019 until 7 June 2020.
-He was most recently coach of South African National First Division club Pretoria Callies.
+He was most recently coach of Liberian First Division club FC Fassell.

 Playing career

 A goalkeeper, Lopez started his playing career in the academy of A.S.
 Roma.
 Ultimately, he was forced into early retirement as a result of a serious knee injury picked up while playing with Agiatese in the 1992–93 season.